dtg01100/fplaunchwrapper/docs/path_resolution.md

 ## Overview

 fplaunchwrapper uses a sophisticated, multi-layered approach to resolve paths to system binaries, ensuring reliable detection of system packages while avoiding conflicts with its own wrapper scripts.
-This system is designed to be **PATH-order independent** and **collision-safe**.
+This system is designed to be **PATH-order independent**, **collision-safe**, and **security-hardened** against various attack vectors.

-## The Resolution Process
+## Security-Hardened Resolution Process

 ### 1. **Wrapper Script Generation** (`fplaunch-generate`)